tensorflow/tensorflow/tensorflow/tensorboard/http_api.md

 boolean denoting if there is a graph definition associated with the run.
 The tag is provided to the summary op (usually as a constant).

+## `data/logdir`

+Returns the `logdir` argument (string) with which Tensorboard started up.
+That argument is the full path of the directory that contains events files.

 ## `data/runs`

 Returns a dictionary mapping from `run name` (quoted string) to dictionaries